 18. Great Dane – 238 PSI

-The Great Dane is one of the tallest dog breeds in the world.
-This breed has an impressive 238 bite force PSI to match its incredible size!
-Commonly referred to as the ‘Apollo of dogs’ the Great Dane is a great family dog and a loving companion.
+Great Dane’s bite force has been measured at an average of 238 PSI.
+They are one of the tallest dog breeds in the world and have an impressive bite force PSI to match their incredible size!
+Commonly referred to as the ‘Apollo of dogs,’ the Great Dane is a great family dog and a loving companion.
 This breed grows to be 26-34 inches tall at the shoulder and weighs 100-200 pounds.

-They have a very high energy level so exercise is a must for these pups.
+They have a very high energy level, so exercise is necessary for these pups.
 They are easy to train and should be trained and socialized at a young age.

 19. American Pit Bull Terrier – 235 PSI

-The American Pit Bull Terrier has a bite force PSI of 235.
+The American Pit Bull Terrier‘s bite force has been measured at an average of 235 PSI.
 These dogs grow to be 17-19 inches tall and 30-85 pounds.
-They have a lifespan of 12-16 years through which they will be your loyal companion and friend.
+They have a lifespan of 12-16 years, through which they will be your loyal companion and friend.
 American Pit Bull Terriers are brilliant with family and great with young kids but prefer to be the only dog in the house.